CMJones001/FlickerPrint/assets/documentation_source/source/index.rst

 =============

 See :ref:`installation` for details of the prerequesites for the package.
-Download the source code from `GitHub <https://github.com/FlickerPrint/FlickerPrint>`_, navigate to the ``FlickerPrint/src`` folder and install using pip:
+FlickerPrint can be installed using pip:

 .. tab-set::